Could eating whatever you like, for at least some of the time, be the answer to your weight-loss woes? Surprisingly yes, read on to find out why.

 How does the 80/20 rule diet work?

-Eating this way promotes balance and moderation, while the flexible 20 per cent of the diet allows followers to enjoy food without feeling deprived or driven to bingeing.
+Eating this way promotes balance and moderation, while the flexible 20 per cent allows followers to enjoy food without feeling deprived or driven to bingeing.
 The flexibility also provides reassurance because it acknowledges that slip-ups can and will happen but are accounted for in the plan.
 It means fewer participants of the 80/20 diet drop out when compared with more restrictive diet plans.

 How to calculate the 80/20 rule

-One option could involve including less healthy meals in a typical week – so if you eat three meals a day, 17 during the week would be healthy and the other four may include occasional foods or perhaps a meal in a restaurant or with friends.
-Alternatively, you may wish to look at the plan on a daily basis – with 80 per cent of your food intake for the day being healthy, but allowing 20 per cent for that biscuit with your morning cuppa, a dessert after dinner or, if you prefer savoury treats, a few rashers of bacon with your breakfast.
+One of the advantages of the 80/20 rule diet is that it’s not a rigid plan, this means you can adopt it in a way that works best for you.
+One option is to include treat meals throughout the week, so if you eat three meals a day, 17 during the week would be healthy and the other four may include treats.
+Alternatively, you may wish to look at the plan on a daily basis – with 80 per cent of your food for the day being healthy, but allowing 20 per cent for a biscuit with your cuppa, dessert after dinner or a few rashers of bacon for breakfast.

 How to follow the 80/20 rule diet